-- 12 User should determine the objectives of the technical review prior to beginning the technical review - 13 process.
-The type of technical review pursued will depend on individual objectives. - 14 Objectives for conducting technical review of GHG, sustainable development and transformational impact - 15 assessments of policies fall into three categories, as follows: - Planning and evaluation of policies.
-Users may pursue technical review as a tool to foster learning and continual improvement, with the following objectives in mind: - Support improved selection, design and implementation of policies through a more rigorous understanding and evaluation of their impacts - Enhance the user's knowledge, skills and processes for impact assessment and reporting, by facilitating learning and knowledge transfer within the organisation - Reporting the impacts of policies.
-This set of objectives is more oriented to an external audience and includes: - Increase transparency and confidence in the reported impacts of policies - Demonstrate results to donor agencies and financial institutions who provide funding/ financing for policies (i.e., under pay-for-performance arrangements) - Build and broaden support for policies among stakeholder groups - Supporting consistency in the assessment of a single policy over time and comparability of the reported impacts of different policies.
+User should determine the objectives of the technical review prior to beginning the technical review process.
+The type of technical review pursued will depend on individual objectives.

+Objectives for conducting technical review of GHG, sustainable development and transformational impact assessments of policies fall into three categories, as follows:

+- Planning and evaluation of policies.
+Users may pursue technical review as a tool to foster learning and continual improvement, with the following objectives in mind: - Support improved selection, design and implementation of policies through a more rigourous understanding and evaluation of their impacts - Enhance the user's knowledge, skills and processes for impact assessment and reporting, by facilitating learning and knowledge transfer within the organisation - Reporting the impacts of policies.
+This set of objectives is more oriented to an external audience and includes: - Increase transparency and confidence in the reported impacts of policies, including under the Paris Agreement's enhanced transparency framework - Demonstrate results to donor agencies and financial institutions who provide funding/ financing for policies (i.e., under pay-for-performance arrangements) - Build and broaden support for policies among stakeholder groups - Supporting consistency in the assessment of a single policy over time and comparability of the reported impacts of different policies.
 This higher-level objective aims to foster greater trust and ambition in climate policies worldwide through transparency and credible reporting.

-- 1 Users select one or more of these objectives depending on the stage of the policy cycle in which they are - 2 pursuing technical review and their objectives in using the related ICAT guidance.
-Technical review can - 3 occur before, during or after policy implementation, therefore determining when to conduct the technical - 4 review also depends on the stage of policy design and implementation and the objectives for technical - 5 review. - 6 For those seeking to improve design, internal reporting or quality control in the implementation of the - 7 policy, technical review may take place on the ex-ante assessment report.
-Where users seek to meet - 8 obligations and facilitate transparency of private or public finance towards climate policies or actions, - 9 technical review can be conducted on the ex-post or ex-ante assessment report.
-Given the linkage - 10 between when technical review is conducted and the objectives of technical review, determining when to - 11 conduct the technical review can occur simultaneously with establishing the objectives of technical - 12 review. - 13 Determining when to carry out a technical review involves other considerations such as the - 14 completeness, readiness, and scope of the assessment report, capacity and preparedness of staff to - 15 facilitate the review and work with a technical review team, and any other budgetary or operational - 16 constraints. - 17 The frequency of technical review is flexible and depends upon how frequently impact assessments are - 18 done.
-Technical review can take place annually, bi-annually, every five years, or with some other - 19 frequency, based upon the anticipated lifetime of the GHG, sustainable development and/or - 20 transformational impacts of a policy and other reporting obligations.
-Where a technical review schedule - 21 can be established, provide rationale and the intent for setting and meeting the schedule. - 22 Once the objectives of technical review are established the criteria and scope of the review can be - 23 determined.
+Users select one or more of these objectives depending on the stage of the policy cycle in which they are pursuing technical review and their objectives in using the related ICAT guidance.
+Technical review can occur before, during or after policy implementation, therefore determining when to conduct the technical review also depends on the stage of policy design and implementation and the objectives for technical review.

+For those seeking to improve design, internal reporting or quality control in the implementation of the policy, technical review may take place on the ex-ante assessment report.
+Where users seek to meet obligations and facilitate transparency of private or public finance towards climate policies or actions, technical review can be conducted on the ex-post or ex-ante assessment report.
+Given the linkage between when technical review is conducted and the objectives of technical review, determining when to conduct the technical review can occur simultaneously with establishing the objectives of technical review.

+Determining when to carry out a technical review involves other considerations such as the completeness, readiness, and scope of the assessment report, capacity and preparedness of staff to facilitate the review and work with a technical review team, and any other budgetary or operational constraints.

+The frequency of technical review is flexible and depends upon how frequently impact assessments are done.
+Technical review can take place annually, bi-annually, every five years, or with some other frequency, based upon the anticipated lifetime of the GHG, sustainable development and/or transformational impacts of a policy and other reporting obligations.
+Where a technical review schedule can be established, provide rationale and the intent for setting and meeting the schedule.

+Once the objectives of technical review are established the criteria and scope of the review can be determined.